Daniel Coronell: Education and career

-Coronell graduated at the Colegio Mayor de Nuestra Señora del Rosario in Bogotá and obtained a degree in journalism from the Universidad Externado de Colombia.
+Coronell graduated from the Colegio Mayor de Nuestra Señora del Rosario in Bogotá and obtained a degree in journalism from the Universidad Externado de Colombia.
 He completed his graduate studies in Switzerland and Spain.
 He also wrote an opinion column for the weekly news magazine Semana.
-He has taught at the Javeriana, and Externado de Colombia universities in Colombia, and has been a member of the teaching staff for the Masters Program on Journalism at the Universidad de los Andes.
+He has taught at the Javeriana, and Externado de Colombia universities in Colombia, and has been a member of the teaching staff for the Master's Program on Journalism at the Universidad de los Andes.
 He was a Senior Research Fellow of the Knight Fellowship at Stanford University, as well as a researcher and senior visiting scholar of the University of California, Berkeley.

 Threats and exile

-Coronell is well known for his views and investigations in the Colombian and world news.
+Coronell is well known for his views and investigations in Colombian and world news.
 His writings have criticized the government of the former president Álvaro Uribe Vélez and paramilitary leaders.

 In August 2005 he had to go into exile with his wife, journalist and anchorwoman María Cristina Uribe (who at the time presented Noticias Uno), and their daughter.
 His loved ones had been persistently threatened through phone calls, funeral wreaths and anonymous e-mails.
 According to Coronell's own research, confirmed by the authorities, the former congressman Carlos Náder Simmonds, who resides in Spain and is mentioned by Fernando Garavito.

 Coronell and his family decided to come back to Colombia in July 2007, where a few months later, as a result of his op-eds and news reports critical of President Uribe's government, he had an improvised argument with the latter on-the air, through La FM, a national radio network.